 The Delta SkyMiles Platinum American Express Card is the best Delta Air Lines card for regular flyers.
 You’ll get bonuses on hotel, restaurant and supermarket spending, an annual companion certificate and much more.

-The Delta SkyMiles® Platinum American Express Card offers 90,000 Bonus Miles and 10,000 Medallion Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 3 months.
-Offer expires 11/10/2021.
+The Delta SkyMiles® Platinum American Express Card offers 50,000 bonus miles and 5,000 Medallion Qualification Miles (MQMs) after you spend $2,000 in purchases on your new Card in your first 3 months.

 Earn up to 20,000 Medallion Qualification Miles (MQMs) with Status Boost per year.
 After you spend $25,000 in purchases on your Card in a calendar year, you can earn 10,000 MQMs two times per year, getting you closer to Medallion Status.
 MQMs are used to determine Medallion Status and are different than miles you earn toward flights.